timliau/timothyliau-website/content/home/experience.md

     date_end: '2020-11-02'
     description: |2-

-        * Handled sensitive data in several Departmental and Organizational Databases.
+        * Handled and maintained sensitive documents in several Departmental and Organizational Databases using Microsoft Office
-        * Organised and Managed several events which include PID Celebration of Success Event in March 2020 & PID Annual NSF Cohesion Event in September 2020.
+        * Organised and facilitated award ceremonies, wellness events and team-building activities for officers in PID
-        * Managed internal audit schedule, training funds and training hours for officers within the a unit in PID.
+        * Managed internal audit schedule, training funds and training hours for 40 officers within a unit in PID

 ---